Antiques Appraiser Checklist: Questions to Ask Before You Hire

 Request a redacted sample report or outline to review structure and evidence depth.

-Check whether the appraiser appears in a public directory with complete profile information.
+Check whether the appraiser appears in a public directory with complete, current profile information.

 Question 5: What does the intake and delivery process look like?

-A defensible appraisal follows a repeatable sequence from intake normalization to final quality assurance.
+A defensible appraisal should follow a repeatable process from intake to delivery.

 Intake should include a clear checklist: photos, condition notes, provenance, and prior valuations.